 Dossiers must be prepared for appointments and promotions to Associate Professor and Professor, as well as tenure awards, according to the Checklist for Dossiers (DOC) and are due in the Office of Faculty Affairs by December 31st of each year.
 Please note that your department will have an earlier deadline for submission of the dossier for review by your departmental advisory committee, before submission to the Office of Faculty Affairs.

 All dossiers are submitted electronically, using ByCommittee P&T®, an electronic submission and routing platform.
 Your department will provide you with information on submission of your dossier through this system.
-We can also access here a Zoom recording of a dossier compilation workshop that was recently presented which outlines the submission process through ByCommittee P&T®, as well as provides valuable dossier content tips.
+The "Dossier Submission" tab above also provides information regarding the ByCommittee P&T® system.

 We have updated our Dossier Preparation Guide (PDF), which provides important information and examples for preparing promotion and tenure dossiers.
 We highly recommend that you review this document before beginning to compile your dossier.
 This comprehensive guide contains: